glasser/vote.davidglasser.net/content/post/202411-candidates.md

 I wasn't enthusiastic about Wicks carpetbagging her way into this seat in 2018, but she's been OK-to-great.
 Her opponent, Margot Smith, is one of the few recognizable names endorsing Berkeley's Prop EE, the anti-street-safety poison pill measure.
 No thanks.

-## Alameda County Supervisor, District 5: ?
+## Alameda County Supervisor, District 5: Nikki Fortunato Bas?

 This is a tough one for me.
 I voted for John Bauters in the [primary]({{< relref "202403.md" >}}), but as I said then, Nikki Fortunato Bas also seemed great.
 When I saw that they both won, I was partially relieved that this meant a candidate I liked would be elected... and partially pessimistic that this might lead to a nasty fight where two candidates I respect drag each other through the mud over their differences... or worse, leads Bauters to actually move in a more conservative direction to capitalize on his position slightly to her right.